 This was a collaboration between Ireland based destination wedding Photographers, Myself, and Frain Photo www.frainphoto.com.
 Check out David’s blog for his shots from the shoot.

-Esther’s idea to wear a few different bridal dresses thought their day, was exciting for us photographers.
-Accompanying her 3 traditional Moroccan style dresses, Esther also was delighted with the opportunity to wear a beautiful, handcrafted boho-chic style look by accomplished Irish designer Jill De Burka, who’s previously designed for the likes of Bono from U2, among others, and created many breathtaking successful collections.
+EM’s idea to wear a few different bridal dresses thought the day, was exciting for us photographers.
+Accompanying the 3 traditional Moroccan style dresses, EM also was delighted with the opportunity to wear a beautiful, handcrafted boho-chic style look by accomplished Irish designer Jill De Burka, who’s previously designed for the likes of Bono from U2, among others, and created many breathtaking successful collections.

 We checked into a luxury tent for some evening Maghrebi mint tea, and took some time for some additional final evening portraits under the pink and light blue Moroccan sunset sky.